Sign Up For Our Newsletter

 About Family Day

-Founded in 2001 by The National Center on Addiction and Substance Abuse, Family Day works with organizations across the country to educate parents about how everyday activities, like sharing a meal, playing a game, or asking about their day, can make a difference in the life of a child.
+Founded in 2001 by The National Center on Addiction and Substance Use (now Partnership to End Addiction), Family Day works with organizations across the country to educate parents about how everyday activities, like sharing a meal, playing a game, or asking about their day, can make a difference in the life of a child.
 With the support of corporations, community leaders, Major League Baseball teams, schools and thousands of local groups, Family Day helps communities prevent teen drug use.